ncoevoet/ChanTracker/README.md

 	!config channel #channel supybot.plugins.ChanTracker.repeatMode q <-- quiet !config channel #channel supybot.plugins.ChanTracker.repeatDuration 180 <-- for 3 minutes

-Bot will do nothing against user with protected capabilities ( #channel,protected ) with those protection features enabled.
+Even with all these channel protection features, the bot will do nothing against users with protected capabilities (#channel,protected).

-Bot will kick by users affected by +b see :

-	!config supybot.plugins.ChanTracker.kickMode
-	!config supybot.plugins.ChanTracker.kickMessage

-Bot will remove exempt, or Invite exempted for people banned if 'doActionAgainstAffected' for given channel is True

-Note : bot will only kick people if the ban was set by itself, if an op place a ban, bot will not kick affected users
+## Other tips ##

+Maintaining separate bots for the banning/bantracking functions and other factoid, snarfing or amusement functions is good practice.

-If the main purpose of your bot is to manage bans etc, and never interacts with users you should, as owner remove all plugin with 'owner defaultcapabilities remove <pluginname>', it will prevent the bot to answer to various command, and being used as a flood tool by others. ( like !echo SPAM )
+If the main purpose of your bot is to manage bans etc, and never interacts with users you should, as owner remove all plugin with 'owner defaultcapabilities remove <pluginname>', it will prevent the bot to answer to various command, and being used as a flood tool by others. (like !echo SPAM)

 If your bot manage differents channels or community, remove all User.action from defaultcapabilities, create one user per channel/community, and add ops's hostmasks into it, it's easier to manage that way.
 Until you have someone with rights in 2 community/channels who will need a separate account.

-It works with any version of supybot, vannila, limnoria etc
+It works with any version of supybot, vanilla, limnoria etc

+## Bugs and Features ##

-BUGS & FEATURES requests can be reported on https://github.com/ncoevoet/ChanTracker or in private message to niko, on chat.freenode.net
+Requests can be made via https://github.com/ncoevoet/ChanTracker or in private message to niko on chat.freenode.net.